 Katch-McArdle calculator is a quick and easy tool that enables you to calculate your BMR.
 A basal metabolic rate is the amount of energy used by an individual at rest over a 24 hour day.

-If you interested in other formulas calculating BMR, you may also want to check out the Mifflin St Jeor equation.
+If you are interested in other formulas calculating BMR, you may also want to check out the Mifflin St Jeor equation.

 What is the Katch-McArdle formula?